electric-sql/electric/website/docs/integrations/mobx.md

 [MobX](https://mobx.js.org) is a framework for simple, scalable, client-side state management.

-Electric can be integrated with MobX by syncing data into a [Shape](/docs/api/clients/typescript#shape) using the Typescript client and then [making the shape observable](https://mobx.js.org/observable-state.html).
+Electric can be integrated with MobX by syncing data into a [Shape](/docs/api/clients/typescript#shape) and then [making the shape observable](https://mobx.js.org/observable-state.html).

 <HelpWanted issue="1477" contribute="an example or library integrating Electric and MobX" />